Climate & Weather in Salzburg | Seasonal Guide & Average Temperatures

 salzburg toptours weather fall

 In October, the mountains turn into a beautiful array of colors.
 The peaks of the Alps begin to show their snow caps.
-The sunny days of the Indian summer end end-October, after which Salzburg covers with leaden clouds and the rainy season begins.
+The sunny days of the Indian summer end in October, after which Salzburg is covered with leaden clouds and the rainy season begins.

 Tags: March in Salzburg, April in Salzburg, My Winter Walk of Salzburg